Making great literacy lessons easy. Why join Plazoom?

 Which layout devices should be used?

 Another of the key features of an explanation text is the use of layout devices.
-As was mentioned earlier, one of the crucial elements of an explanation is the logical presentation of the material.
+As we mentioned earlier, one of the crucial elements of an explanation is the logical presentation of the material.

-This is often enhanced by the inclusion of ‘signposts’ to the reader such as headings and subheadings, including those which are worded as questions.
 There might also be scope for including bullet points as a way of marshalling key facts efficiently and presenting them in an eye-catching way for the reader.

 Depending on the subject matter, you could even invite pupils to include diagrams, tables and charts, although you might want to avoid the emphasis of the lesson switching from writing to art.

 If you want to help your class practise using these features beforehand, why not use our Year 6 ‘Tricky grammar story starters’ resource worksheet for layout devices?
-This uses an arresting image to stimulate discussion before tasking pupils with including these features in a piece of writing on a topic familiar to them.

 Main purpose of an explanation text – explain

-Above all, however, you need to urge your pupils to check that their work has achieved what it set out to do: explain.
 Therefore, this might be the perfect genre for peer marking, not just for identifying all the many features outlined above, but also for getting another perspective.

 After all, if your explanation does not make sense to your peers, it probably won’t make sense to anybody else!